contagon/handbook/handbook/3-priesthood-principles.md

 ## 3.6 The Priesthood and the Home

-All Church members who keep their covenants﻿—women, men, and children﻿—are blessed with God’s priesthood power in their homes to strengthen themselves and their families (see [3.5](3-priesthood-principles.md#35-priesthood-power)).
+All Church members who keep their covenants—women, men, and children—are blessed with God’s priesthood power in their homes to strengthen themselves and their families (see [3.5](3-priesthood-principles.md#35-priesthood-power)).
 This power will assist members in doing God’s work of salvation and exaltation in their personal lives and families (see [2.2](2-supporting-individuals-and-families.md#22-the-work-of-salvation-and-exaltation-in-the-home)).

 Men who hold the Melchizedek Priesthood can give priesthood blessings to family members to provide direction, healing, and comfort.
 When needed, Church members can also seek these blessings from extended family members, ministering brothers, or local Church leaders.
 For more information about priesthood blessings, see [18.13](18-priesthood-ordinances-and-blessings.md#1813-administering-to-the-sick) and [18.14](18-priesthood-ordinances-and-blessings.md#1814-blessings-of-comfort-and-counsel-including-fathers-blessings).